 In the late 1980s, a New Zealand engineer named Keith Alexander wanted to buy a trampoline for his kids.
-After his wife said trampolines were too dangerous, Keith set out to design his own—a safer trampoline, without metal springs.
+After his wife said they were too dangerous, Keith set out to design his own—a safer trampoline, without metal springs.
 He tinkered with and perfected the design over the course of a decade.
-But he was daunted by the challenge of bringing his invention to market — and he almost gave up.
+But he was daunted by the challenge of bringing his invention to market; and he almost gave up.
 At that point Steve Holmes, a Canadian businessman, bought the patent to Keith's trampoline, and took a big risk to commercialize it.
-Today, Springfree Trampoline generates over $50 million in annual sales and has sold over 400,000 trampolines.
-PLUS in our postscript, "How You Built That," how Cyndi and Chris Hileman created a candle in a planter pot that can later be used to grow wildflowers.
+Since the start of the pandemic, sales of Springfree Trampolines doubled, and since their launch, the company has sold nearly 500,000 trampolines worldwide.

-In 2010, Logic the rapper, born as Sir Robert Bryson Hall II, released his first official mixtape titled "Young, Broke & Infamous."
+In 2010, Logic the rapper—born as Sir Robert Bryson Hall II—released his first official mixtape titled "Young, Broke & Infamous."
 At 20 years old, Logic certainly was young and broke, and while crashing on a friend's couch, he poured himself into his music.
 Logic's career could have fizzled if it wasn't for Chris Zarou, a young college athlete-turned-manager who had no more experience in the music business than Logic.
 Undeterred, the two decided to work together, continuing to use free music and social media to build Logic's reputation as a talented, fast-flowing rapper with a hopeful message.
 In 2012, Logic signed to Def Jam Records and in 2014 dropped his debut album "Under Pressure," which shot to number 4 on the Billboard charts.
 His third album in 2017 went platinum and included the breakout single "1 800 273 8255."
-PLUS in our postscript "How You Built That," we check back in with Cassy Burnvoth who built a skincare company using an unlikely ingredient – beef tallow.